 During her spare time, she and her husband enjoy playing volleyball, reading, and spending time with friends and her three adult children.
 Spending time with family usually includes traveling, which Ms. Allen also loves to do.
 It is her desire to get to know all of her students, and her hope is to build a trusting relationship so her students can come to her with any issue, no matter how big or small it may seem.
 She especially likes helping students explore their own goals and passions for life beyond high school.

 "As iron sharpens iron, so one person sharpens another."

 Mrs. Lopez earned a Bachelor’s Degree in Cognitive, Educational, and Developmental Psychology from the University of Hawaii.
 Additionally, she studied the Hawaiian language.
-She is currently pursuing a Master’s in Gifted Education.
 She is ACSI certified.

-Mrs. Lopez is the Gifted and Higher-Level Learner Program (GHLL) Coordinator and Primary Mentor/Teacher at Enlightium Academy.
+Mrs. Lopez is the Gifted and Higher-Level Learner Program (GHLL) Coordinator and Primary Mentor/Teacher at Enlightium Academy since 2017.
 She has experience teaching at learning centers, online, and in students’ homes since 2011.
-Her students ranged from elementary school children to adults.
 She mentored gifted students and students with disabilities.
 To meet the needs of these children, she designed specialized learning programs and intervention methods.